GDP-Master/Elements-Of-Games/notes.md

   - Examples

 ## Product

+Card
+- Describe the element
+- Instructions for creating it
+- Patterns
+  - Counter-patterns

 A deck of cards -- either as a game or similar to Brian Eno & Peter Schmidt's [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) card set.